Cornish attractions – a bit further afield…

 Falmouth and the National Maritime Museum Cornwall

 It’s debatable whether or not Falmouth should be in the closer attractions blog: it depends on which day you travel!
 We’d allow around an hour to get here.
-There’s a lot to do in this lively university and harbour town.
-The National Maritime Museum Cornwall is a truly excellent museum, and Falmouth Art Gallery has a superb collection of Cornish Art.
-Up the headland is English Heritage’s Tudor Pendennis Castle.
-While you’re in Falmouth, look out for boat trips, unique little shops, and excellent places to eat.
+There’s a lot to see in this lively university and harbour town, and the excellent National Maritime Museum Cornwall re-opens on 17 May.
+Take a trip up the headland to visit the ground of Pendennis Castle.
+Again, check the websites for 2021 visiting arrangements.

 (Image: Visit Cornwall)